cpuripper/cpuminer-gr-1.2.4.1-x86_64_linux_windows/README.md

 -Fix Hash display

-Miner fee reduced by 0.25% while mining on Flockpool.com Come, check it out and visit our Discord !
+Miner fee reduced by 0.25% while mining on Flockpool.com

 Remember that you can reuse the tune_config and config.json files from version 1.2.X by copying them into the 1.2.4.1 main folder.